-Members' Meetings
+Members' meetings

-- 26 The board must arrange a meeting of members (an annual general meeting or "AGM") in each calendar year. - The gap between one AGM and the next must not be longer than 15 months. - 28 Notwithstanding clause 26, an AGM does not need to be held during the calendar year in which the organisation is formed; but the first AGM must still be held within 15 months of the date on which the organisation is formed. - 29 The business of each AGM must include: - 29.1 a report by the chair on the activities of the organisation; - 29.2 consideration of the annual accounts of the organisation; - 29.3 the election/re-election of charity trustees, as referred to in clauses 58 to61. - 30 The board may arrange a special members' meeting at any time.
+- The board must arrange a meeting of members in person or virtually (an annual general meeting or "AGM") in each calendar year. - 27 The gap between one AGM and the next must not be longer than 15 months. - Notwithstanding clause 26, an AGM does not need to be held during the calendar year in which the organisation is formed; but the first AGM must still be held within 15 months of the date on which the organisation is formed. - 29 The business of each AGM must include:- - 29.1 a report by the chair on the activities of the organisation; - 29.2 consideration of the annual accounts of the organisation; - 29.3 the election/re-election of charity trustees, as referred to in clauses 58 to 61. - 30 The board may arrange a special members' meeting at any time.

-Power to Request the Board to arrange a Special Members' Meeting
+Power to request the board to arrange a special members' meeting

-- 31 The board must arrange a special members' meeting if they are requested to do so by a notice (which may take the form of two or more documents in the same terms, each signed by one or more members) by members who amount to 5% or more of the total membership of the organisation at the time, providing: - 31.1 the notice states the purposes for which the meeting is to be held; and - 31.2 those purposes are not inconsistent with the terms of this constitution, the Charities and Trustee (Investment) Scotland Act 2005 or any other statutory provision. - 32 If the board receive a notice under clause 31, the date for the meeting which they arrange in accordance with the notice must not be later than 28 days from the date on which they received the notice.
+- The board must arrange a special members' meeting if they are requested to do so by a notice (which may take the form of two or more documents in the same terms, each signed by one or more members and in the case of a member which is a corporate or unincorporated body, signed by an appropriate officer of that body) by members who amount to 5% or more of the total membership of the organisation at the time, providing: - 31.1 the notice states the purposes for which the meeting is to be held; and - 31.2 those purposes are not inconsistent with the terms of this constitution, the Charities and Trustee (Investment) Scotland Act 2005 or any other statutory provision. - If the board receive a notice under clause 31, the date for the meeting which they arrange in accordance with the notice must not be later than 28 days from the date on which they received the notice.

-Notice of Members' Meetings
+Notice of members' meetings

-- 33 At least 14 clear days' notice must be given of any AGM or any special members' meeting. - 34 The notice calling a members' meeting must specify in general terms what business is to be dealt with at the meeting; and
+At least 14 clear days' notice must be given of any AGM or any special members' meeting.

-- 34.1 in the case of a resolution to alter the constitution, must set out the exact terms of the proposed alteration(s); or - 34.2 in the case of any other resolution falling within clause 45 (requirement for two-thirds majority) must set out the exact terms of the resolution. - 35 The reference to "clear days" in clause 33 shall be taken to mean that, in calculating the period of notice, - 35.1 the day after the notices are posted (or sent by e-mail) should be excluded; and - 35.2 the day of the meeting itself should also be excluded. - 36 Notice of every members' meeting must be given to all the members of the organisation, and to all the charity trustees; but the accidental omission to give notice to one or more members will not invalidate the proceedings at the meeting. - 37 Any notice which requires to be given to a member under this constitution must be: - 37.1 sent by post to the member, at the address last notified by him to the organisation; or - 37.2 sent by e-mail to the member, at the e-mail address last notified by him to the organisation.
+- The notice calling a members' meeting must specify in general terms what business is to be dealt with at the meeting; and - in the case of a resolution to alter the constitution, must set out the exact terms of the proposed alteration(s); or - 34.2 in the case of any other resolution falling within clause 45 (requirement for two-thirds majority) must set out the exact terms of the resolution. - 35 The reference to "clear days" in clause 33 shall be taken to mean that, in calculating the period of notice, - 35.1 the day after the notices are posted (or sent by e-mail) should be excluded; and - 35.2 the day of the meeting itself should also be excluded. - Notice of every members' meeting must be given to all the members of the organisation, and to all the charity trustees; but the accidental omission to give notice to one or more members will not invalidate the proceedings at the meeting. - 37 Any notice which requires to be given to a member under this constitution must be: - - 37.1 sent by post to the member, at the address last notified by him/her/it to the organisation; or - 37.2 sent by e-mail to the member, at the e-mail address last notified by him/her to the organisation.

-Procedure at Members' Meetings
+Procedure at members' meetings